Welcome to a chapter of the e-book Disaster Investigation.

 1.4 The first false Cause of Accident 4 October 1994

 Four, five days after the accident, on 2 October 1994, the wreck was filmed officially for the first time at 70 meters depth by a Finnish ROV camera.21 The press announced that you could see a big hole, where the visor had been on the superstructure, but it was wrong - the ramp was closed.
 No big opening in the superstructure.
-Media said that the films showed a plastic bag on the hull - it has later been suggested it contained explosives 4.1 - and may have been left by the Swedish divers that dived the day before 1.3.
+Media reported that the films showed a plastic bag on the hull - it has later been suggested it contained explosives 4.1 - and may have been left by the Swedish divers that dived the day before 1.3.
 The filming was according to the media concentrated to the fore ship, where the visor reportedly was missing.

 But did the journalists really see the films themselves or did they only report what members of the Commission told them?